 If you're traveling between Rome and Naples, the beautiful Abbey of Montecassino is well worth a visit.
-The Abbazia di Montecassino, perched on the mountain top, is a working monastery and pilgrimage site but is open to visitors.
-Monte Cassino is famous as the scene of a huge battle near the end of World War II in which the abbey was completely destroyed from the bombing but it has since been rebuilt.
+The Abbazia di Montecassino, perched on the mountaintop above the town of Cassino, is a working monastery and pilgrimage site but is open to visitors.
+Montecassino Abbey is famous as the scene of a huge, decisive battle near the end of World War II, during which the abbey was almost completely destroyed.

 Montecassino Abbey History

-The Abbey on Monte Cassino was originally founded by Saint Benedict in 529, making it one of Europe's oldest monasteries.
-The abbey was built on remnants of Roman fortifications near the Temple of Apollo.
-The monastery became known as a center of culture and art.
+The abbey on Monte Cassino was originally founded by Saint Benedict in 529, making it one of Europe's oldest monasteries.
+As was common in the early days of Christianity, the abbey was built over a pagan site, in this case on the ruins of a Roman temple to Apollo.
+The monastery became known as a center of culture, art, and learning.

 Montecassino Abbey was destroyed by the Longobards around 577, rebuilt, and again destroyed in 833 by the Saracens.
 In the tenth century, the monastery was again opened and was filled with beautiful manuscripts, mosaics, and works of enamel and gold.
 After being destroyed by an earthquake in 1349, it was reconstructed again with many additions.